 This course examines some of the human rights implications of family law and gender.
-Some of the specific themes investigated may include the following (amongst others):

-Is a rights-based approach appropriate for family law?
-Are some kinds of rights more appropriate than others?

-☐ Autonomy rights and the family
+Some of the specific themes investigated may include the following (amongst others): what is a family? historical, theoretical and constitutional approaches; is a rights-based approach appropriate for family law?
+Are some kinds of rights more appropriate than others?; autonomy rights and the